suncoast-devs/handbook/lessons/html-intro/creating-hyperlinks.md

 link that looks like this: Send email to nowhere.
 ```

-In fact, the email address is even optional.
-If you leave it out (that is, your
+The email address is even optional.
+If you leave it out (that is, your `href` is
-`href` is simply `"mailto:"`), a new outgoing email window will be opened by the
+simply `"mailto:"`), a new outgoing email window will be opened by the user's
-user's mail client that has no destination address specified yet.
-This is often
+mail client that has no destination address specified yet.
+This is often useful
-useful as "Share" links that users can click to send an email to an address of
+as "Share" links that users can click to send an email to an address of their
-their choosing.
+choosing.

 ### Specifying details

 In addition to the email address, you can provide other information.
-In fact,
+Any
-any standard mail header fields can be added to the `mailto` URL you provide.
+standard mail header fields can be added to the `mailto` URL you provide.
+The
-The most commonly used of these are "subject", "cc", and "body" (which is not a
+most commonly used of these are "subject", "cc", and "body" (which is not a true
-true header field, but allows you to specify a short content message for the new
+header field, but allows you to specify a short content message for the new
 email).
 Each field and its value is specified as a query term.

 Here's an example that includes a cc, bcc, subject and body: